armory/documentation/_operator_reference/providers.md

 - `awsAccessKey`: The default access key used to communicate with AWS.
 - `awsAssociatePublicIpAddress`: If using a non-default VPC, public IP addresses are not provided by default.
 If this is enabled, your new instance will get a Public IP.
 - `awsSecretKey`: The secret key used to communicate with AWS.
+Supports encrypted value.
 - `awsSubnetId`: If using VPC, the default ID of the subnet, such as subnet-12345def, where Packer will launch the EC2 instance.
 This field is required if you are using a non-default VPC.
 - `awsVpcId`: If launching into a VPC subnet, Packer needs the VPC ID in order to create a temporary security group within the VPC.
 Requires subnet_id to be set.
 If this default value is left blank, Packer will try to get the VPC ID from the subnet_id.
 - `baseImages`: `[]`